Edinburgh what’s not to love?

 The Royal Mile are the streets that connect Edinburgh Castle and Holyrood Palace.
 Yes it’s touristy, but walking its length is a ‘must do.’

-Bagpipe buskers stand in doorways, emitting that uniquely Scottish ‘sound.’
-(Don’t forget to toss a coin into the busker’s container.
-You don’t want to be one of those tourists, who stop, take a photo and then move on without making a donation for the busker’s efforts.)
+Bagpipe buskers stand in doorways, emitting the unique ‘sound’ always associated with Scotland.
+(Remember to toss a coin into the busker’s container.
+Don’t be one of those tourists, who stop, take a photo and then move on without making a donation for the busker’s efforts.)

-I passed a lone poet kitted out in tartan orating verses of poetry.
-(Not that I understood what he was saying, my ears still trying to acclimatise to the thick Scottish brogue.)
+On another section I pass a lone poet kitted out in tartan orating verses of poetry in thick Scottish brogue.
+(Not that I understood what he was saying.)
 But this is part of the Royal Mile experience.
-And a reminder that Scotland has produced some of the world’s most revered poets, aka Robert Louis Stevenson, Robert Burns and Sir Walter Scott.
+And a reminder Scotland has produced some of the world’s most revered poets, aka Robert Louis Stevenson, Robert Burns and Sir Walter Scott.

 Above the western end of Princes Street, perched on top of a volcanic crag called Castle Rock is the iconic Edinburgh Castle.
 The castle originally built as a royal residence in 1058, has views to the Firth of the Forth and the New Town from its fortified interior.
 The elevated position also made it easier to observe any enemy invaders attempting to storm the castle.
 The castle has seen its fair share of military action over the years.
 The last was the ill-fated Jacobite up rising led by Bonnie Prince Charlie in 1745.